dwmkerr/app-icon/README.md

 To run the native apps, open the `./test/NativeApp` directory, then open the iOS/Android projects in XCode/AndroidStudio as needed.

+## Troubleshooting

+**Images labelled with `app-icon label` have the text slightly vertically offset**

+This seems to be an issue with Imagemagick 6 - try upgrading to 7.

 ## License

 MIT